 The gist of my day was a strange mixture of fascination and languid tranquility.
 Set amongst greenery, some of the paths in Bird World have clearly been designed, created and planted with the utmost dedication and care; made intentionally for the visitor to imbibe all the serenity the place had the potential to offer.

 And believe me, if you are in need of a bit of relaxation, there is nothing like big fat lazy birds to inspire the feeling in you.
 Their determination to make the least movement possible is quite impressive.
 Even the owl, one of my favourite animals, was in sloth-mode.
 It craned its neck to a solid 45 degree angle with the apathy of one who had done it one too many times, but who had, half-heartedly, decided to indulge us.

 If anything, apathy engulfed us all and turned Bird World into a zero gravity planet.
 Okay, again, an exaggeration.
 But, even the kids seemed to be moving in slow motion, except, of course, for the occasional shrieky ones who probably had too many Wheetos for breakfast.

-Seeing Bird World through slow motion lens helped heighten the experience and increase my appreciation for the sights around me on a more developed level.
+Seeing Bird World through slow motion lens helped heighten the experience and increase my appreciation for the sights around me.
 As I mentioned, some of the paths are beautifully made, making the trip perfectly ‘instagrammable’.
-Flowers, ponds, and varieties of bushes abound for a total immersion into this world of ‘bird-ery’ and more.

 But, I have to say, one of my many favourite moments was probably feeding the huge toucan-looking bird.
-I was clearly too busy watching it peck at the worms on the end of the branch that I was brandishing to catch the actual name of the bird, but oh well.
-If you do know this beautiful (and greedy) bird, please let me know!
+I was too busy watching it peck at the worms on the end of the branch that I was brandishing to find out its actual name, but oh well.
+If you do know this beautiful (and greedy) bird’s name, please let me know!